davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 4.2.1 =

+* Tweaks for timer javascript and layout

+= 4.2 =

+* Updates to the contest and timer tools.

+= 4.1.8 =

+* Multiple contest tool enhancements.
+Feature for emailing contest links to judges and timer.
+* More glitch free implementation of automatic count for multiple role blocks for the same role.
+On post updated, rather than on post view.

+= 4.1.7 =

+* Synchronization of judges between related contests
+* Practice contest links for judges and timer

+= 4.1.6 =

+* Enhancements to contest functions.
+Clearer display of when a tie exists / tiebreaker vote is required.
+* Better handling of multiple blocks representing the same role (no longer necessary to manually set the Start From field).
+Example: Speakers 1-3, then a break or another activity, followed by Speakers 4-6.

 = 4.1.5 =